atamaianalytics/courses-query-plans-and-writing-performant-queries-in-sql-server/slides/chapter_1_fa5865fbb8944cbaff136301ce8bc8c1.md

 `@script`
 In this lesson I will be looking at the ordering of SQL syntax in the construction of a query verses the processing order of the query in the database.
-For this I will be using a selection of player statistics from the 2017 and 2018 NBA basketball season.
+For this, I will be using a selection of player statistics from the 2017 and 2018 NBA basketball season.

 ---